sveetch/crispy-forms-foundation/docs/usage.rst

             super(SampleForm, self).__init__(*args, **kwargs)

-You can also set an `Abide`_ error message directly on the field like this :
+If needed, you can define an `Abide`_ error message directly on the field like this :

 .. sourcecode:: python